- What does a delay effect do in music and what are the major methods of creating delay?

 So, we know that delay is extremely useful.
 But it can also be really easy to abuse and create an echoy-and smeary mess.
 It’s important to understand both how delay effects work and how different types of delays can give you access to a wide palette of sounds.

-There are 3 main types of delay that you can use in music.
-Each one has a different “character” with different advantages and disadvantages.
-In general, the differences between each delay type can be heard in the initial echo and delay trails (feedback or repeats).
+There are 3 main types of delay: tape delay, analog delay, and digital delay.
+Each has a different “character” and its pros and cons.
+Their differences lie in the amount of initial echo and delay trails (feedback or repeats).

 1. Tape Delay

 The earliest method was known as tape delay, which – as you can tell – involved magnetic tape.
-Essentially the tape would record your signal then pass through a playback head a short time after.
+Essentially the tape would record your signal then pass through a playback head shortly after.
 This means you hear your initial sound as you play it, and then an “echo” as it hits the playback head.

 Naturally, tape is kind of annoying to manage.
 These systems were bulky yet delicate thanks to the numerous sensitive mechanical and electrical components.
 Tape delay machines were – and still are – quite expensive and hence out of reach for many musicians.